Remember to celebrate and discuss this week’s learning experiences with your child.

 Our PTA – Update

 Thank you to everyone who has signed up to be a Parent Class Rep (PCR) this year.
-If you are still keen to get involved, help our Kura and contribute to your class community, please contact your child’s teacher asap.
+We now have 11 out of 20 PCR.
+If you are still keen to get involved, help our kura, and contribute to your class community, please contact your child’s teacher asap.
 If you have any questions, please contact the PTA at [email protected].

-Last week, we had two student cases.
+During weeks 7-9, we had six student cases and two staff.
 If your child is experiencing symptoms of COVID or flu, please stay at home and inform the school by clicking on the following link.

 Ministry guidelines highly encourage mask-wearing.
 This is not mandatory and therefore, some parents may wish for their child to be exempted.
 If mask-wearing is a concern for you, please inform your child’s teacher by email.
 Students not wearing masks will be sat in a well-ventilated area.
 Face masks are one of the key health measures to help slow the spread of COVID and other winter illnesses in indoor settings.